aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 Install-Package Abp.FluentValidation
 ```

-Then, You should set the dependency to AbpFluentValidationModule from your module.
+Then, You should set a dependency to AbpFluentValidationModule from your module.
 Example:

 ```
 [DependsOn(typeof(AbpFluentValidationModule))]